arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/tutorials/03.elevator-monitoring-application-note/content.md

 The `getPeopleCount()` function creates an I2C request asking for the people detected by the Nicla Vision.

+***You can download the complete example code for the Portenta H7 [here](assets/Smart_elevator_Portenta_h7.zip)***

 ### Nicla Vision Code

+The people counting feature of the project is achieved by the Nicla Vision running a FOMO face detection model.
+The

 ### Arduino Cloud Dashboard